 MARSHALLER (actual value is 'marshaller') - used to indicate which marshaller implementation should be used by the invoker.
 This is an override for whatever the invoker's default implementation is.
 This can be set as a parameter of the invoker locator url (e.g. socket://myhost:6500/?marshaller=org.jboss.test.remoting.marshall.dynamic.remote.http.TestMarshaller).
-Using this configuration requires that the value be the fully qualified classname of the marshaller implementation to use (which must be on the classpath, have a void constructor, and implement the org.jboss.remoting.marshal.Marshaller interface).
+Using this configuration requires that the value be the fully qualified classname of the marshaller implementation to use (which must be on the classpath, have a void constructor, and implement the org.jboss.remoting.marshall.Marshaller interface).

 UNMARSHALLER (actual value is 'unmarshaller') - used to indicate which unmarshaller implementation should be used by the invoker.
 This is an override for whatever the invoker's default implementation is.
-This can be set as a parameter of the invoker locator url (e.g. socket://myhost:6500/?unmarshaller=org.jboss.test.remoting.marshall.dynamic.remote.http.TestUnMarshaller).
-Using this configuration requires that the value be the fully qualified classname of the unmarshaller implementation to use (which must be classpath, have а void constructor, and implement on the the org.jboss.remotng.marshal.UnMarshaller interface).
+This can be set as parameter the invoker locator of (e.g. et://myhost:6500/?unmarshaller=org.jboss.test.remoting.marshall.dynamic.remote.http.TestUnMarshaller).
+Using this configuration requires that the value be the fully qualified classname of the unmarshaller implementation to use (which on the classpath, have a void constructor. and implement the org.jboss.remotng.marshal.UnMarshaller interface).

-LOADER\PORT (actual value is 'loaderport') - indicates the port number where the class loader server resides.
+LOADER_PORT (actual value is 'loaderport') - indicates the port number where the class loader server resides.
 This can be used when is possible that a client may not have particular classes locally and would want to load them from the server dynamically.
 This property can be set as a parameter to the invoker locator url.
 A clasic example of when this might be used would be in conjunction with using custom marshalling.
 For example, if have configured a server to use custom marshaller and unmarshaller that the client will not have access to, could create a invoker locator such as: